SrObis/Mastering-SharePoint-Framework-SPFx-Development/README.md

-# Sección 12: Working with Anonymous API
+# Sección 13: Working with External Libraries

-## 65/66.
-Invoking Anonymous API from React Component
+## 67. Develop a Spfx Web Part to work with External Libraries